Goldziher/vuex-factories/readme.md

 ```

 Each mutation option **must include** a key prop, which represents a state key, e.g. "users".
 It can also include a value prop.
-The value prop here acts exactly like it does for actionFactory, that is - it can be either a function, in which case it will be called with the payload as its parameter, or it can be a default value.
+The value prop here acts exactly like it does for actionFactory, that is - it can be either a function, in which case it will be called with the state and payload as arguments: `value(state, payload)`, or it can be a default value of another type.

 The use case for the mutation factory follows similar logic - reducing unnecessary boilerplate.
 For example: